RafBel94/LiteNotes/README.md

-# Simple Notes App
+# LiteNotes App

-Simple Notes is a Flutter application that aims to be a very simplified version of a common note/task saving app.
+LiteNotes is a Flutter application that aims to be a very simplified version of a common note/task saving app.

 ## Features
 ### Notes